Scott Shearer: Wycombe Wanderers

 Back with Bristol Rovers after his emergency cover loan deal to Shrewsbury Town, he was purchased by Wycombe Wanderers, and he headed there with high expectations that were soon dampened just a few weeks in the new campaign.
 Only five games in, he had a freak training ground accident, in which he had a fracture-dislocation to his ankle and spent the remainder of the season on the sidelines, with Wycombe having to bring in loan goalkeepers Frank Fielding and Przemysław Kazimierczak to cover his and Jamie Young's absences.
 His second season was much more consistent, but a re occurrence of this injury meant he would sit on the sidelines.
 Despite this though, he was named in the PFA League Two Team of the Year for the 2008–09 season.

 Wrexham

-After Wycombe's relegation from Football League One, Shearer was released by the club.
+After Wycombe's relegation from League One, Shearer was released by the club.
 He was signed up by Wrexham.
 He made nine appearances for them before quickly moving on.